Cox Online MBA Program Enhances Virtual Learning

 Through those modalities, the Cox Online MBA is continuing to deliver the highest-quality education to working professionals after a successful first two years.

 A Competitive Advantage

-Back in 2017, SMU Cox started discussing adding an online MBA program to its portfolio.
+Back in 2017, SMU Cox started discussing adding an online offering to its portfolio of top MBA programs.
 Faculty and administration were motivated by the possibilities of ever-changing technology and students’ familiarity with it.
+In addition, SMU Cox would no longer be limited to a Dallas-Fort Worth population.
+Instead, cohorts could be made up of diverse candidates from all over the world.
 “If done well, online instruction enhances learning,” Dillon says.
 “And it allows one to meet some learning objectives that otherwise would be more challenging.”

-Maintaining a competitive advantage was another catalyst, as other similarly esteemed business schools have added online counterparts to their MBA programs, Dillion says.
+Maintaining a competitive advantage was another catalyst, as other similarly esteemed business schools have added online MBA programs to their product suite, Dillon says.

 A strategic bonus to an online MBA offering is the creation of assets that SMU Cox can effectively use to meet learning objectives in traditional, face-to-face courses as well.
 These efforts served a greater, unpredicted purpose last spring when COVID-19 forced institutions of higher learning across the country to halt — and shift — their usual operations.